 About Septic Medic

-As a provider of emergency septic tank services and other septic repair issues, Septic Medic has been a leading provider for numerous homes running septic systems in the Northeast part of Pennsylvania.
+As a provider of emergency septic tank services, septic tank cleaning, and other septic repair issues, Septic Medic has been a leading provider for numerous homes running septic systems in the Northeast part of Pennsylvania.
 Our commitment to providing a trouble-free, timely and cost-effective service is unsurpassed, and we want the customer to have the most convenient septic service available.

 Septic systems can be very tricky to navigate on one’s own, and it is often not recommended to try “home remedies”, or to tackle a project such as this.
 Property owners generally try this route in order to save money, but more often than not, the lack of expertise can actually compound the problem.
 In addition, most homeowners lack the resources of heavy machinery in order to excavate leach fields or septic tanks, meaning that they would likely have to also rent this type of equipment in order to even attempt to figure out the problem.

 Septic Medic feels that we offer one of the best values for any emergency septic tank or system work, as well as any other septic problems that could be compounding the issue.
 Our years of experience and our hands-on approach means that you will the get results that you need: fast and simple.